Yemenite Jews: Weddings and marriage traditions

 A Yemenite Jewish wedding custom specific only to the community of Aden is the Talbis, revolving around the groom.
 A number of special songs are sung by the men while holding candles, and the groom is dressed in a golden garment.

 Religious groups

 Elderly Yemenite Jew, between 1898 and 1914.

 The three main groups of Yemenite Jews are the Baladi, Shami, and the Maimonideans or "Rambamists".
-In addition, the "Rechabites" are a tribe in Sana'a claiming to be descendants of Jehonadab that was found in 1839 by Reverend Joseph Wolff, who later went to Bukhara to attempt to save Lieutenant Colonel Charles Stoddart and Captain Arthur Conolly.
+In addition, the "Rechabites" are a tribe in Sanaa claiming to be descendants of Jehonadab that was found in 1839 by Reverend Joseph Wolff, who later went to Bukhara to attempt to save Lieutenant Colonel Charles Stoddart and Captain Arthur Conolly.

 The differences between these groups largely concern the respective influence of the original Yemenite tradition, which was largely based on the works of Maimonides, and on the Kabbalistic tradition embodied in the Zohar and in the school of Isaac Luria, which was increasingly influential from the 17th century on.